EmilyRosina/gsf-docs/docs/how-to/share-filters.md

 ---
-title: Sharing Filters
+title: Share Filters
 sidebarDepth: 0
 tags:
    - one
    - multiple
 ---

-# Sharing Filters
+# Share Filters

 ## Share one filter
 > This is actually just the query you'll be sharing, the name etc won't share.